ibm-cloud-docs/satellite/providers.md

 {: shortdesc}

 1. [Add your hosts to the location control plane](/docs/satellite?topic=satellite-locations#setup-control-plane).
+2. Wait for the hosts to provision as worker nodes in the control plane cluster.
+You see a message similar to the following for the location.
+    ```
+    R0014 Verify that the Satellite location has a DNS record for load balancing requests to the location control plane.
+    ```
+    {: screen}
-2. Get the public floating IP addresses for your hosts from the AWS provider.
+3. Get the public floating IP addresses for your hosts from the AWS provider.
-3. Register the floating IP addresses for the location DNS.
+4. Register the floating IP addresses for the location DNS.
 Include the `--ip` flag for each host in the control plane.
     ```
     ibmcloud sat location dns register --location <location_ID> --ip <aws_host_floating_IP>
     ```